 - Painful, particularly when bearing weight.

-Filiform warts usually present on the neck or face of individuals, particularly around the mouth eyes and nose.
-They resemble a long, thin thread and usually grow in length quickly.
+Filiform warts usually present on the neck or face of individuals, particularly around the mouth, eyes, and nose.
+These warts resemble a long, thin thread and usually grow in length quickly.

-This type of wart has a rough appearance and occurs under or around the fingernails or toenails.
-They can change the shape of the nail, which can also become very painful as a result of the wart.
+Periungual warts have a rough appearance and occur under or around fingernails or toenails.
+These warts can change the shape of the nail, which can also become very painful as a result of the wart.

-Genital warts refer to warts that develop in the groin, genital or anal areas.
-They can vary significantly in size and shape, with some appearing to be flat and white whilst others are bumpy and raised from the skin.
-In some cases, it is not possible to see the warts, despite the presence of the virus and warts.
+Genital warts refer to warts that develop in the groin, genital, or anal areas.
+These warts can vary significantly in their size and shape, with some appearing to be flat and white whilst others are bumpy and raised from the skin.
+In some cases, it is not possible to see warts, despite the presence of the virus and warts.